RJW543/COMP3000-OTPCommunication-RhydianWilliams/README.md

 | TextASG.py  | Handles server-side encrypted text-based communication  |
 | VoiceAC.py | Manages encrypted voice and text communication  |
 | GenGUI.py  | Generates new One-Time Pads (OTPs)  |

+---

+###🔒 Security and Ethical Notice
+This system is intended solely for ethical and legal purposes.
+Users must adhere to applicable laws and ethical standards concerning data privacy and encryption.